Ambarish-224/Document_parser/README.md

 # 📙 Document scanner
 Document Scanner has a huge application in domains like aviation, Banking etc. It helps to extract important information from the documents, which reduces manual work to a huge extent.
 Here we have built an API which will have an input of a image and the language which it should extract.
 It will give response of text that is exracted and Image with the area of response.
-We have used PaddleOCR, which is a Pyth for text extraction, which is a Python library.
+We have used PaddleOCR, which is a Package for text extraction, which is a Python library.

 ## 💿 Installing